MoOx/phenomic/demo/content/index.md

 So when the client has established a connection with your website, they can get the same UX as an app by grabbing the minimal amount of data for each new page.

+## Choose your flavor

+The way Statinamic is done helps you to customize everything: choose your own Markdown engine (with your own plugins), your CSS preprocessor, etc thanks to Webpack.

+## Awesome DX (Developer Experience)

+During development, enjoy the benefit of hot loading with visual errors in your layout !

 <!--
 ## Setup a website in a flash